nico-kow/n8n-nodes-sevdesk/README.md

 \* *This is an affiliate link.
-I get a provision if you buy sevdesk following my link.
-If you want to sign up with sevdesk, but don't want me to get a provision, you can sign up, with this link: [SevDesk](https://sevdesk.de/)*
+I get a provision if you subscribe to sevdesk by following this link.
+If you want to sign up with sevdesk, but don't want me to get a provision, you can sign up with this link: [SevDesk](https://sevdesk.de/)*

 ## Resources